HardToFindAUniqueUserName/Web-App-DevOps-Project/README_SOLUTION.md

  - az aks update --resource-group networking-resource-group --name terraform-aks-cluster --enable-managed-identity

-When managed identity is enables, the clientId is printed out (ammongst other information).
+When managed identity is enables, the clientId is printed out (amongst other information).
 To retrieve the clientId, retrospectively, we can run:

  - az aks show --resource-group \<resource-group\> --name \<aks-cluster-name\> --query identityProfile